JonmarCorpuz/SecondBrain/Protocol - IPv6.md

 The Extended Unique Identifier-64 is a standard for creating a 64-bit unique identifier

-* Allows a host to assign itself a unique 64-bit IPv6 interface identifier by expanding its 48-bit MAC address into a 64-bit interface identifier by dividing it in half, inserting the **FFFE** hexadecimal in the middle, and then invert the seventh bit
+* Allows a host to assign itself a unique 64-bit IPv6 interface identifier by expanding its 48-bit MAC address into a 64-bit interface identifier by dividing it in half, inserting the **fffe** hexadecimal in the middle, and then invert the seventh bit
 * If the U/L bit was flipped to 0, that means that the MAC address the EUI-64 interface ID was made from an LAA MAC address
 * If the U/L bit was flipped to 1, that means that the MAC address the EUI-64 interface ID was made from a UAA MAC address